JohnSwiftC/GuShell/README.md

 of changing between command line processes and executing custom code on the client machine (like a very similar tool, but in a lighter and jankier format).

 As I said before, this is a fun project for those interested in learning low level concepts, development in cybersecurity, and networking!
 Contributions are heavily appreciated!

+**IMPORTANT!!!
+Type 'exit' when in a shell to go back to select clients!!!!**
 # Starting Points
 - Check for dropped client connections
 - Give it some more style!